patrickstuedi/incubator-crail-website/site/_posts/blog/2019-03-07-deployment.md

 <div style="text-align: justify">
 <p>
 Remember that Crail is a tiered storage system where each storage tier consists of a subset of storage servers.
-Crail permits each storage tier (e.g., RDMA/DRAM, NVMf/Flash, etc.) to be deployed and configured independently.
+Crail permits each storage tier (e.g., RDMA/DRAM, NVMf/flash, etc.) to be deployed and configured independently.
 This means we can decide to disaggregate one storage tier but use a co-located setup for another tier.
 For instance, it is more natural to disaggregate the flash storage tier than to disaggregate the memory tier.
-High-density all-flash storage enclosures are commonly available and often provide NVMe over Fabrics (NVMf) connectivity, thus, exposing such a Flash enclosure in Crail is straightforward.
+High-density all-flash storage enclosures are commonly available and often provide NVMe over Fabrics (NVMf) connectivity, thus, exposing such a flash enclosure in Crail is straightforward.
 High-density memory servers on the other hand (e.g., AWS x1e.32xlarge), would be wasted if we were not using the CPU to run memory intensive computations.
 Exporting the memory of compute servers into Crail, however, may still make sense as it allows any server to operate on remote memory as soon as it runs out of local memory.
 The figure below illustrates three possible configurations of Crail in a single rack:
  </p>
 </div>